umrover/mrover.org/README.md

     JEKYLL_ENV=production jekyll build

-Github Pages will automatically deploy whatever folder is in the /docs/ folder of the repository.
+Github Pages will automatically deploy the content in the /docs/ folder of the repository.

 If the site is note appearing, make sure there is a file called `CNAME` (no file extension) that contains the text `mrover.org` to the docs folder.